OccupyMars2025/Computer-Networking-A-Top-Down-Approach-8th-Edition/README.md

 ### our experience as instructors (and that of many instructors who have used this text) has been that teaching networking applications near the beginning of the course is a powerful motivational tool.
 Students are thrilled to learn about how networking applications work—applications such as e-mail, streaming video and the Web, which most students use on a daily basis.
 Once a student understands the applications, the student can then understand the network services needed to support these applications.
 The student can then, in turn, examine the various ways in which such services might be provided and implemented in the lower layers.
 Covering applications early thus provides motivation for the remainder of the text.

+# The Number One HTTP Server On The Internet: https://httpd.apache.org/
 ---